scikit-activeml/scikit-activeml/docs/developers_guide.rst

 Json example file structure
 ---------------------------
+* The example can be modified by modifying the template.py file
 * One json file for each module.
 * Organized in the same folder and naming structure as the packages.
 * The json file should contain a list with one entry for each example.